-The MAX15108A high-efficiency, current-mode, synchronous step-down switching regulator with integrated power switches delivers up to 8A of output current.
-The regulator operates from 2.7V to 5.5V and provides an output voltage from 0.6V up to 95% of the input voltage, making the device ideal for distributed power systems, portable devices, and preregulation applications.
+The MAX15109 high-efficiency, current-mode, synchronous step-down switching regulator with integrated power switches deliver up to 8A of output current.
+This regulator operates from 2.7V to 5.5V and provides four output voltages using two VID control inputs.

-The IC utilizes a current-mode control architecture with a high gain transconductance error amplifier.
+This IC utilizes a current-mode control architecture with a high gain transconductance error amplifier.
 The current-mode control architecture facilitates easy compensation design and ensures cycle-by-cycle current limit with fast response to line and load transients.

-The low $R{DS(ON)}$ integrated switches ensure high efficiency at heavy loads while minimizing critical inductance, making the layout design a much simpler task with respect to discrete solutions.
-The IC's simple layout and footprint assures first-pass success in new designs.

-The regulator features a 1MHz, factory-trimmed fixed-frequency PWM mode operation.
-The high switching frequency, along with the PWM current-mode architecture allows for a compact, all ceramic capacitor design.
+The low R{DS(ON)} integrated switches ensure high efficiency at heavy loads while minimizing critical inductance, making the layout design a much simpler task with respect to discrete solutions.
+The high switching frequency (1MHz), along with the PWM current-mode architecture allows for a compact, all-ceramic capacitor design.

-The IC features a capacitor-programmable soft-start to reduce input inrush current.
+The IC features a capacitor-programmable slew-rate control to reduce input current at the startup and when the output changes state under VID control.
 Internal control circuitry ensures safe-startup into a prebiased output.
 Power sequencing is controlled with the enable input and power-good output.

-The IC is available in a 20-bump (4 x 5 array), 2.5mm x 2mm, WLP package and is fully specified over the -40 $^{\circ}$ C to +105 $^{\circ}$ C temperature range.
+The IC is available in a 20-bump (4 x 5 array), 2.5mm x 2mm, WLP package and is fully specified over the -40° C to $+85^{\circ}$ C temperature range.